Atmore, Alabama: Education

 Escambia County Public School System is the public school district of Atmore.
 Schools in Atmore include: Rachel Patterson Elementary School, Escambia County Middle School (the largest school in the system), and Escambia County High School (the first public county high school in the state of Alabama).

-It is also home to Atmore Christian School, as well as several other private schools and colleges including Reid state.
-Escambia Academy has at Atmore address but is not in the city limits.
-Prior to 1970, African-American children were not allowed to attend schools with white children, and attended black schools such as the Escambia County Training School in Atmore.
+Private schools include Atmore Christian School, and Reid State.

+Prior to 1970, African-American children attended black schools such as the Escambia County Training School in Atmore.

-Atmore is home to an adjunct campus of Coastal Alabama Community College Brewton based in Brewton, which offers associate degrees and technical school training.
+An adjunct campus of Coastal Alabama Community College Brewton is located here, offering associate degrees and technical school training.